hmc-cs111-spring2016/project-ideas/no-computer.md

 project (e.g., implementing a complicated semantics that doesn't require a lot of language design)?_

+The implementation is definitely the harder part--learning WCS is not easy.
+All of the basic design already exists.
+There's room to add advanced styling and movements, but this would not happen at a beginner level.
+As such, all the work lies in actually executing a program.

 ### Scope
 _How big an idea is this?
 How ambitious is this project?_

 ### Benefits and drawbacks